 The illusion that any prescription drug, including marijuana, is absolutely “safe” because it is recommended by a doctor is highly problematic.
 What a lot of people fail to understand about pot is that it can be addictive, partly due to the roughly 600% increase in potency the drug has boasted in the past few decades (Sabet, 2014).
 Today’s marijuana is stronger than ever, so strong in fact that the National Institute of Health cites one in six 16 year-olds who try pot will become addicted (Sabet, 2014).
 Not only that, but pot has repeatedly been shown to negatively impact brain development in young people and heavy use can even lower IQ (Sabet, 2014).
 As with other substances, drivers under the influence of marijuana are in an altered state of mind and are thus hazardous to themselves and those around them.
 According to the University of Washington’s Alcohol and Drug Abuse Institute, there are also links between marijuana and mental illness; marijuana use can trigger latent mental illnesses such as schizophrenia, psychosis, or bipolar disorders in some individuals.
 Despite these risk factors, most pot users will not likely experience adverse or extreme health consequences; however, it’s important to understand that—like most drugs—marijuana use can be potentially harmful or helpful.

 There is a lot of concern over what some loosely refer to as weed tourism and the “Big Marijuana” industry that’s afoot.
-Weed tourism is the potentially emerging market of visitors to Colorado and Washington state that will travel for the sole purpose of buying marijuana products (for personal use or to illegally hoard back to their home states for sale) (Sabet, 2014).
+Weed tourism is the potentially emerging market of visitors to Colorado and Washington state that will travel for the sole purpose of buying marijuana products (Sabet, 2014).
 It’s projected that up to 30% of recreational sales will be made to consumers from out-of-state (Gorski, 2013).
-Another great fear is that marketing and the new industry of Big Marijuana and weed tours—a la wine tours in Napa Valley, CA—will draw in new and young users in order to create a chunk of lifelong consumers the same way Big Tobacco and alcohol advertising does (Gorski, 2013).
-All these points are valid.
+Another great fear is that marketing and the new industry of Big Marijuana and weed tours will draw in new and young users in order to create a chunk of lifelong consumers the same way Big Tobacco and alcohol advertising does (Gorski, 2013).
 The good thing is, the marijuana policies being implemented are applying rules to pot that are similar to those for alcohol.
 For instance, in Colorado, you won’t be able to buy more than a quarter-ounce of pot at a time if you’re not a native, and you won’t be able to cross state lines in any way with your weed products (Gorski, 2013).
 You also won’t be able to drive around with opened weed paraphernalia the same way you can’t drive around with opened alcoholic beverages (Gorski, 2013).
 Hopefully, law enforcement takes these preventative measures seriously so that such problems can be avoided.
 A major thing to look for in the coming months is the likely flood of fake I.D.’s in Colorado and Washington state, in order to circumvent the 21 year-old age limit for both alcohol (in every state) and weed for tourism purposes.

 So far as the dangers of weed advertising are concerned, the clever evils of targeting young people will likely not exceed those that already exist for tobacco and alcohol, which everyone knows in absolute certainty to be hazardous to our health.
 Most people seem to love the Budweiser commercials with puppies and Clydesdales that play during the Super Bowl, despite the fact that it’s blatantly trying to sell beer to everyone, especially young viewers.
 Before we can call marijuana advertising the evil stepsister, there may be some larger issues to call out in the name of capitalism.
 That being said, a major statistic that supports opposition to marijuana legalization involves the economic potential of tax benefits.
 A lot of people are pro-marijuana because they believe taxing it will help their state’s, or the country’s, economic issues.
 The problem is, if the “revenue” is similar to that of tobacco and alcohol, marijuana will likely cost the people $10 for every $1 gained in taxes (Sabet, 2014).

 In the end, the results of pot legalization in the states of Colorado and Washington are—as of right now—unpredictable.
 There will be things that work and things that don’t work, and in that sense, these marijuana policies are the guinea pigs in a grand, and interesting experiment.
 Hopefully, the benefits will outweigh the costs and potential dangers.
-For now, all the majority of us can do is wait and see how it all plays out.
+For now, all the majority of us can do is wait and see how the marijuana controversy plays out.

 Gorski, E. (2013).
 Pot tourism seeks acceptance in Colorado as first retail shops open.
 The Denver Post.
 Retrieved from http://www.denverpost.com/marijuana/ci_24820035/pot-tourism-seeks-acceptance-colorado-first-retail-shops